rotyflo/aa/intro_to_programming/advanced_problems/README.md

 ### Vowel Cipher

 Write a method vowel_cipher that takes in a string and returns a new string where every vowel becomes the next vowel in the alphabet.

+### Double Letter Count

+Write a method that takes in a string and returns the number of times that the same letter repeats twice in a row.

+### Adjacent Sum

+Write a method adjacent_sum that takes in an array of numbers and returns a new array containing the sums of adjacent numbers in the original array.
+See the examples.

+### Pyramid Sum

+Write a method pyramid_sum that takes in an array of numbers representing the base of a pyramid.
+The function should return a 2D array representing a complete pyramid with the given base.
+To construct a level of the pyramid, we take the sum of adjacent elements of the level below.

+### All Else Equal

+Write a method all_else_equal that takes in an array of numbers.
+The method should return the element of the array that is equal to half of the sum of all elements of the array.
+If there is no such element, the method should return nil.

+### Anagrams

+Write a method anagrams? that takes in two words and returns a boolean indicating whether or not the words are anagrams.
+Anagrams are words that contain the same characters but not necessarily in the same order.
+Solve this without using .sort

+### Consonant Cancel

+Write a method consonant_cancel that takes in a sentence and returns a new sentence where every word begins with it's first vowel.

+###